-Greetings, welcome to my blog and thanks for visiting J. After much deliberation I have decided to fashion myself as the “Perfectly Imperfect Mummy”.
+Greetings, welcome to my blog and thanks for visiting!!.
+After much deliberation I have decided to fashion myself as the “Perfectly Imperfect Mummy”.
 As you get to know me you will learn that this name is very fitting, I am not anywhere near perfect nor will I ever be.
 There are so many topics I would like to write about (only from my own experience) and didn’t want to commit to anything too specific.
-Allow me to

-Introduce myself, I am 39 years old (look about 60 & feel about 100) and I have four kids & also an angel in heaven.
+Allow me to introduce myself, I am 39 years old (look about 60 and feel about 100) and I have four kids and also an angel in heaven.
 My four kids just happen to be two sets of twins, what’s the chances of that hey?.
-The first set of twins who were Girl/Boy were born in 2010 and I will refer to them as Darling 1 and Darling 2, in 2013 our angel baby arrived but left that very same day (much more on him later) and in another 18 months in 2015 we were blessed with the arrival of twin girls, who I will refer to as darling 3 & and darling 4.
+The first set of twins who were Girl/Boy were born in 2010 and I will refer to them as Darling 1 and Darling 2, in 2013 our angel baby arrived but left that very same day (much more on him later) and in another 18 months in 2015 we were blessed with the arrival of twin girls, who I will refer to as darling 3 and darling 4.
 Other than the above, I love a good chat and I have been told I could talk the leg of a chair, I’m very down to earth and I like to think very kind also.